hrfee/buildrone/README.md

 #### *building/installing*
 builds are of course provided by a [buildrone instance](https://builds.hrfee.pw/view/hrfee/buildrone), just extract and run.
 Building yourself is trivial also.

-Install esbuild and ensure its in your path, and then run `make all` to get deps, compile the program and typescript, and dump everything in the `build/` folder.
+Install esbuild and ensure its in your path, and then run `make` to get deps, compile the program and typescript, and dump everything in the `build/` folder.

 A Dockerfile is also provided.
 ```